Themes | Essays

 None of the black artists at Jacob’s Pillow during its early years confronted and overcame the exclusionary practices of the ballet world more than Janet Collins.

-The recipient of honors and awards in every aspect of his illustrious career, Donald McKayle has created modern dance classics performed around the world.
+The recipient of honors and awards in every aspect of his illustrious career, Donald McKayle created modern dance classics that continue to be performed around the world.

 A dancer, choreographer, and proselytizer for African dance, Pearl Primus (1919-1994) trained at the New Dance Group and worked with Asadata Dafora.